-Upon approval from the beta stage the new website is then launched with no interruption to the current site.
-The launch process can be simple and quick, or can be more involved depending on what is involved.
+Upon approval from the beta stage, the new website is then launched with no interruption to the current site.
+The launch process can be simple and quick, or can be more complex depending on what is involved for the client.

 Maintenance and Enhancements (ongoing)

-Once a site has gone live, there needs to be ongoing upkeep, in terms of the hosting and security.
+Once a website has gone live, there needs to be ongoing upkeep, in terms of the hosting and security, as well as content creation.
 There is also a great opportunity to keep improving on the site based on real user feedback and requests.
-We suggest with some of our sites to actually schedule periodic reviews and enhancements on a schedule so that site owners remember this ooportunity.
+For some of our clients' sites, we recommend scheduling periodic reviews so that the website is continually enhanced.

 We hope this helps to provide insight into the time required in developing a new website.
 If you would like to discuss your next web project and the likely time requirements, we would be happy to learn about your goals.
-Please contact us to initiate a discussion.
+Please contact us to start a conversation.